cjdaly/smolDeck/README.md

 ![smolDeck front](images/smolDeck-front.jpg)

 The Keyboard FeatherWing is a computer peripheral.
-It needs a [feather](https://www.adafruit.com/feather) device with a CPU, RAM, etc. to make it work.
+It needs a [feather](https://www.adafruit.com/feather) device with a CPU, RAM, etc. plugged into the back to make it work.
 The feather could be running [CircuitPython](https://circuitpython.org/) or Arduino or even Linux.

 ![smolDeck back](images/smolDeck-back.jpg)